bduggan/p6-oauth2-client-google/README.md

 This will give you `$token<access_token>`, which you can then use with google APIs.

-For a working examples, see eg/get-calendar-data.p6.
+For a working example, see [eg/get-calendar-data.p6](eg/get-calendar-data.p6).

 TODO
 ----